-The water pump is selfpriming and totally automatic, operating on demand whenever water is required.
-The water pump used is to pressurize the freshwater system when the unit is not connected to city water.
-The switches (Figure 13-8) are located in various conveniently located areas throughout the motorhome where water is accessible, or on the Spyder Controls System, see Figure 13-9.
+The water pump is self-priming and totally automatic, operating on demand whenever water is required.
+The water pump is used to pressurize the freshwater system when the unit is not connected to city water.
+The (Figure switches 13-8) located in various conveniently located areas throughout the motorhome where water accessible, or on the Spyder Controls System, see Figure 13-9.